awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-security-groups.md

 To reference a security group in a peer VPC, the VPC peering connection must be in the `active` state\.

+The peer VPC can be a VPC in your account, or a VPC in another AWS account\.
 You cannot reference the security group of a peer VPC that's in a different region\.

 **To update your security group rules**